-ARTICLE G-18.
+ARTICLE G-19.
 WORK PROHIBITION, SUPERVISORY EMPLOYEES - Supervisory employees are not permitted to do any work performed by employees covered by this Agreement, with the exception that supervisory employees may perform such work, up to a maximum of 16 hours per month, for the purpose of understanding the dynamics of the work or where there are no employees available and customer needs require that the work be performed.
 In the latter case only, if employees were available and fit to perform the work, they will be paid as if they had performed the work.

-ARTICLE G-19.
-Supervisory Seniority - Operators who accept supervisory positions with the Company retain but do not accumulate seniority during the first 6 months in such positions, and suffer no loss of seniority if they return to the bargaining unit within that time.
+ARTICLE G-20.
+SUPERVISORY SENIORITY - Operators who accept supervisory positions with the Company retain but do not accumulate seniority during the first 12 months in such positions, and suffer no loss of seniority if they return to the bargaining unit within that time.

 Former operators in supervisory positions who desire to return to contract positions must do so under the provisions applicable to those employees on indefinite leave with a 15-day notice to the Company and the Union.
-Supervisors returning to driving will be allowed a displacement to either their previous or current work location.
 Former operators may only exercise their right to retain their bargaining unit seniority when accepting a supervisory position on one occasion.
 Employees who choose to return to supervision a second time immediately forfeit their bargaining unit seniority.

-ARTICLE G-20.
+ARTICLE G-21.
 EMBLEMS - Union members are permitted to wear the emblem of the Union.
 Emblems will be of a size and shape so as not to detract from the uniform.